barionleg/cesium.wiki.gs/Models-Details.md

    * Attach vapor trails to the back of a launch vehicle.
    * Attach a sensor to the front of a UAV.
 * Pointing.  _Need Cesium-level semantics for sun, other objects, etc. to control direction and up vectors_.
-   * _General_: Point a quad toward the camera, e.g., foliage, explosion, Rudolph's nose, etc.
+   * _General_: Point a quad toward the camera, e.g., foliage, explosion, Rudolph's nose, etc.  Need to animate when camera moves, not just when time changes.
    * Point satellite solar panels to the sun.
    * Point sensor on aircraft to a ground station.

-xxxx

 ## WebGL Transmission Format